AustinGentis/CloudProject/README.md

 This would be done by having a link/button on the website trigger a action to write to Service bus (like serverstart=1) this method will also be used to turn the server off. a logic app would then read the service bus and exicute a script that would then change the Service bus back to the origonal value and start the server. once the server was started another logic app would retrive the container's IP write it to a service bus and then display it on the website.
 ### Well Architected Framework Pillars
 #### Cost Optimization
+I used a Container for my server instead of a full vm because it was a 1/4 the price per month ($3.5 compared to $14).
+I also used the free tier for my app service plan.
 #### Reliablity
+Reliablity is probably the weakest link because as it stands none of the resource have fail over how every if a resource goes down the others could function mostly independent.
 #### Operational Excellence

 #### Preformance Efficiency

 #### Security
+For security my website does require you to login however it is not curreny configured.
+As for the container the only port that are open on it by default.